avazquez99/responsive_web_projects/README.md

 # responsive_web_projects
-These projects were created using HTML, CSS, Bootstrap and Tailwind CSS.
+In this repository you will find projects that were created using HTML and CSS as the most basics.
+Advanced projects integrate Bootstrap and Tailwind CSS as frameworks.